lilian-pouliquen/bot-lg/README.md

 #### 2.2.1.
 Optionnal

 If you are a make user, a Makefile is available!
-Intall the `make` command
+Intall the `make` command.

 ## 3. Install and start bot-lg

 ### 3.1.
-Local application run

-1. Clone or download bot-lg project from [github](https://github.com/lilian-pouliquen/bot-lg)
-2. Create `config.json` using the `config.dist.json`
-3. Open a command line inside of the "app" directory
-4. Issue the following commands:
-   1. `npm install`
-   2. `npm install -g nodemon`
-   3. `nodemon index.js`

-### 3.2.
 Docker application run

 1. Clone or download bot-lg project from [github](https://github.com/lilian-pouliquen/bot-lg)
 2. Create `config.json` using the `config.dist.json`
 3. Open a ***bash*** command line at the project root
 4. Issue the following commands:
    1. `sudo docker image build --no-cache --tag node:bot-lg --file bot-lg.Dockerfile` (only for the first start)
-   2. `sudo docker image build --no-cache --tag alpine:php-api --file php-api.Dockerfile` (only for the first start)
+   2. `sudo docker image build --no-cache --tag php:php-api --file php-api.Dockerfile` (only for the first start)
-   3. `sudo docker run --detach --rm --name bot-lg --volume $(PWD)/app/:/app/ npm install`
+   3. `sudo docker run --detach --rm --name bot-lg --volume "$PWD/app/:/app/" node:bot-lg npm install`
-   4. `sudo docker run --detach --rm --name bot-lg --volume "$(PWD)/app/:/app/" bot-lg:node-prod`
+   4. `sudo docker-compose up --detach`

-#### 3.2.1.
+#### 3.1.1.
 Alternative for make users

 Instead of using docker commands, you can issue the following ones at the project root: